davejoelwilson/devoli-billing/README.md

    - Select companies to process
    - Generate Xero invoices

+4. Managing Log Files:
+   - Click "Clear Log for This File" to reset processing status for a specific invoice
+   - This allows you to reprocess invoices for different months
+   - The system tracks which customers have been processed for each file

+## Utility Scripts

+The application includes utility scripts for debugging and direct interaction:

+1. **debug_tsc_invoice.py**:
+   - Creates a test invoice for The Service Company directly via Xero API
+   - Useful for testing connection and formatting issues
+   - Run with: `python3 debug_tsc_invoice.py`

+2. **direct_invoice_fix.py**:
+   - Processes TSC invoices from CSV files directly
+   - Bypasses the Streamlit UI to troubleshoot issues
+   - Run with: `python3 direct_invoice_fix.py`

 ## Invoice Date Logic

 The system uses a specific logic for setting invoice dates: